cuauhtemocbe/dockyard2sail-ts/docs/TEMPLATE_INFO.md

-# Template File Structure
+# Boilerplate File Structure

-This template includes all the necessary files for a modern TypeScript project with pnpm, Docker, and DevContainers support.
+This boilerplate includes all the necessary files for a modern TypeScript project with pnpm, Docker, and DevContainers support.

 ## 📁 Complete File Structure

 ```
-Template/
+Boilerplate/
 ├── .devcontainer/
 │   └── devcontainer.json          # VS Code DevContainer configuration
 ├── .husky/                        # Git hooks for code quality